Badsauce/gitlab-commit-trello-comment/README.md

 # Introduction

-gitlab-commit-trello-comment will monitor your gitlab commit with card number(like #234) and push a format comment to that card of your trello board. modified from gitlab-webhook-receiver project.
+gitlab-commit-trello-comment will monitor your gitlab commit with card number(like #234) and push a format comment to that card of your trello board.

-gitlab-webhook-receiver is a wsgi application to receive http posts from gitlab and then pull the latest branches from a git repo.

 # License